RyanClementsHax/notes/cloud/aws/aws.md

   - public and private certs provisioned through aws cert manager for use with acm-integrated services are free
   - you only pay for the aws resources you create to run your app
   - with private cert auth, you pay monthly for the operation of the private ca and for the private certs you use
+  - two ways to verify the issuance of a security cert
+    - creating a CNAME record in the hosted zone of the domain
+    - via email confirmation send to the requester's email address
 - outposts
   - bring native aws services, infra, and operating models to virtually any data center, co-location space, or on-premises facility
   - you can use the same apis, same tools, same hardware, and same functionality across on-prem and the cloud